Toyota Mark X: GRMN

 The Mark X GRMN (Gazoo Racing, tuned by the Meister of the Nürburgring) is a limited-production variant (100 units in 2015, 350 units in 2019) based on the 3.5 L model.
 It has a specific front and rear bumper design (shared with the GR Sport variant for 2019 model), CFRP roof which reduces the weight by approximately 10 kg, 19-inch BBS wheels, sports seats and steering wheel, and piano black interior accents with ultrasuede upholstery and red contrast stitching.
 Mechanical upgrades include uprated power output to 236 kW for the 2015 model, 6-speed manual transmission with Torsen limited-slip differential, sport-tuned suspension, high-performance brakes, and additional chassis reinforcements, which include 252 additional chassis spot welds for greater rigidity, coupled with specific-tuned dampers and electric power steering.

+The 2019 re-release has slightly different specifications, with the engine now producing 234 kW at 6,400 rpm.
+The lightweight, carbon fibre roof was an option for the second release.